jina-ai/jina/docs/fundamentals/executor/executor-api.md

 ### Method return

-Every Executor method can return 3 types:
+Every Executor method can `return` in 3 ways:

 - If you return a `DocumentArray` object, then it will be sent over to the next Executor.
 - If you return `None` or if you don't have a `return` in your method, then the original `doc` object (potentially mutated by your function) will be sent over to the next Executor.
-- If you return a `dict` object, then it will be considered as a set of parameters and sent to the next Executor.
-You can leverage this feature to {ref}`send config from Executor to Executor<pass-parameters>`.
+- If you return a `dict` object, then it will be considered as a result and passed on behind `parameters['__results__']`.
 The original `doc` object (potentially mutated by your function) will be sent over to the next Executor.

 ### Example